freqtrade/freqtrade/docs/strategy_analysis_example.md

 # Strategy analysis example

 Debugging a strategy can be time-consuming.
-FreqTrade offers helper functions to visualize raw data.
+Freqtrade offers helper functions to visualize raw data.

 ## Setup